 The famous naturally vegan Catalonian Escalivada dish and pickled eggplants are great pairing options for your homemade bread loaf.

 We also love using this Pagnotta bread to make bruschettas with artichokes spreads, charred cherry tomatoes, or pair them with Roman-style artichokes.

 You can also enjoy a toast of this Central Italy traditional bread with a drizzle of good-quality extra-virgin olive oil.
 An excellent and simple treat!

 You can store this bread loaf for two days at room temperature or freeze it, either sliced or whole, in a bag or an airtight container.

 To thaw, leave it in a refrigerator overnight or at room temperature overnight or place it in the microwave.

 We like slicing this loaf and briefly toasting it in a skillet, oven, or electric toaster, before consuming, as the texture and consistency will be at their best.

 Brewer's yeast is often demonized.
 However, few people know that these microorganisms have many beneficial effects on our body: hair to, nails, skin, and metabolism.

 Therefore, when we have little time and want fresh bread for lunch, I put this beautiful loaf to work in the morning.
 The same goes for if we want a nice piece of bread for a Weekend's breakfast, we prepare it before going to bed.

-We also love using loaves to make Bread Bowls or Pan Cook, or Pan Bowl, taking some of the insights and feeling it with any stew.
+We also love using loaves to make Bread Bowls (also known as Panne Cook, or Pan Bowl), taking some of the inside dough and filling it with any kind of stew.